Denzel-Hernandez/Hangman-Game/README.md

 # Hangman Game

 A classic **Hangman** game built using **C#**.
-This terminal-based game challenges players to guess a hidden word, letter by letter, with a limited number of incorrect guesses before losing.
+This terminal-based game challenges players to guess a hidden word, letter by letter, with a limited number of incorrect guesses.
+Players can choose a difficulty level that affects the complexity of the words, and points are awarded based on the selected difficulty.

 ## Features
+- **Difficulty level selection**: Choose from easy, medium, or hard.
+The word complexity increases with the difficulty, while the number of allowed incorrect guesses remains the same.
+- **Point System**: Earn 40 points for winning on easy and 50 points for winning on hard.
 - Terminal-based **user interface**.
 - Random word selection from a predefined list.
 - Tracks and displays correct and incorrect guesses.
-- Visual representation of the hangman with each incorrect guess.
+- **Visual representation of the hangman** as incorrect guesses accumulate.
 - Win/lose conditions based on correct guesses before the hangman is completed.

 ## Technologies Used